-- (1) The Committee shall review all internal applications, interview the applicants as it sees fit and, if a suitable applicant is found, make a recommendation of appointment to the Peer Evaluation Committee.
-The Committee may be requested by the University Librarian to substantiate its rejection of a candidate.
-Unsuccessful applicants shall be notified promptly of the decision not to appoint them. - (2) The Committee shall make every effort to reach agreement upon a candidate.
-However, in those instances where the supervisor is in disagreement with the other two committee members, the matter shall be referred to the University Librarian who shall forthwith submit their resolution of this disagreement to the Peer Evaluation Committee. - (3) Within two (2) working days of receipt of the name of a suitable candidate from the Committee, the Peer Evaluation Committee shall review the candidate's qualifications in the light of the minimum criteria mentioned in Article 9.7(a)(i) and (ii).
+- (1) The Hiring Committee shall review all internal applications, interview the applicants as it sees fit and, if a suitable applicant is found, make a recommendation of appointment to the Peer Evaluation Committee.
+Any recommendation by the Hiring Committee must be by majority vote.
+The Hiring Committee shall substantiate its rejection of a candidate.
+Unsuccessful applicants shall be notified promptly, and in writing, of the decision not to appoint them. - (2) The Committee shall make every effort to reach agreement upon a candidate.
+However, in those instances where the supervisor is in disagreement with the other two committee members, the matter shall be referred to the University Librarian who shall forthwith submit their resolution of this disagreement to the Peer Evaluation Committee.

+- (3) Within two (2) working days of receipt of the name of a suitable candidate from the Hiring Committee, the Peer Evaluation Committee shall review the candidate's qualifications in the light of the minimum criteria mentioned in Article 9.7(a)(i) and (ii).
 If the Peer Evaluation Committee approves the candidate, it shall recommend to the University Librarian that an offer of employment be made at a specified rank commensurate with the experience and qualifications of the candidate. - (4) The University Librarian shall decide whether to reject the recommendation or to accept and forward it to the President.
 No more than seven (7) working days shall elapse between the time the recommendation is made by the Peer Evaluation Committee and either:

--the Peer Evaluation Committee and the Committee are informed of a decision to reject the candidate and of the grounds for doing so; or
+-the Peer Evaluation Committee, the Hiring Committee, and the candidate are informed of the President's decision to reject the candidate and of the grounds for doing so; or